reiryuki/Dolby-Atmos-ZTE-A2019-Pro-Magisk-Module/README.md

 - If Dolby force close, just reinstall again
 - Make sure manifest.xml is patched correctly
 - Use Audio Compatibility Patch if you encounter processing problem
+- Bass enhancer boost is modified in v1.2 and up.
+If you don't like it, just rename dax-default.orig to dax-default.xml.

 ## Attention!
 Reporting without sending full logcats and magisk install logs is ignored!